j0lle/gpu-screen-recorder-selector/README.md

 * nvenc (libnvidia-encode)
 * nvfbc (libnvidia-fbc1, when recording the screen on x11)
 * xnvctrl (libxnvctrl0, when using the `-oc` option)

-## Optional dependencies
-When building GPU Screen Recorder with portal support (`-Dportal=true` meson option, which is enabled by default) these dependencies are also needed:
-* libdbus
-* libpipewire (and libspa which is usually part of libpipewire)

 # How to use
 Run `gpu-screen-recorder --help` to see all options and also examples.\